WeAreAcademy/mark-react-proj--lets-go-shopping/README.md

 Please do experiment and add any other ideas which you may have.
 The focus here is on functionality rather than appearance and so css should not be your focus.

-## Exercise 3: Component tree

-> 🎯 **Success criterion:** The component tree of your app

-Ensure that you have split your app down into relevant React components.
-Draw the component tree of your app.